fasttime/JScrewIt/packages/~mask/readme.md

-# quinquaginta-duo
+# ~mask

 This package provides the implementation of boolean vectors (masks) used by [JScrewIt](https://github.com/fasttime/JScrewIt) to represent features.
-It is named after the word for the number fifty-two in Latin, which is the maximum number of boolean elements that masks can handle in this implementation.
+It was previously named *quinquaginta-duo* after the word for the number fifty-two in Latin, which is the maximum number of boolean elements that masks can handle in this implementation.

 ## Overview

 A mask is an immutable, serializable, transparent data structure used to operate on multiple boolean values at once.
-Masks should only be accessed using the mask functions provided by quinquaginta-duo.
+Masks should only be accessed using the mask functions provided by this package.
 An exception to this rule is that a mask can be safely compared to undefined or null, because any valid mask is different from undefined or null.
 Apart from that, do not make any assumptions about the internal representation of masks, their type